Connect with others who understand.

 Talk With Others Who Understand

-On MyMSTeam, more than 195,000 members come together to share stories of life with MS. You can ask questions, provide insights, and even just make conversation with people who truly understand what it’s like to live with MS.
+On MyMSTeam, the social network for people with MS and their loved ones, more than 206,000 members come together to ask questions, give advice, and share their stories with others who understand life with MS. You can ask questions, provide insights, and even just make conversation with people who truly understand what it’s like to live with MS.

 Does heat affect your MS symptoms?
 Do you have a tip to share on staying cool?
-Start the conversation by leaving a comment below or making a post on MyMSTeam.
+Start the conversation by leaving a comment below or making a post on your Activities page.

 All updates must be accompanied by text or a picture.